 The index.html view and indexController show a list of topics stored on the device.
 The indexController needs to get the list of topics from indexedDB and pass them on to the index.html view.
 There are no controller actions in this view, but links in the list of topic will direct the browser to a view of the specific topic.

 Parts of the view will only show if there are no topics.
-The controller adds the variable "noTopics" to $scope, and the view can use the ng-hide and ng-show attributes to show and hide parts of the view.
+The controller adds the variables "noTopics" and “noServerTopics” to $scope, and the view can use the ng-hide and ng-show attributes to show and hide parts of the view.

+The indexController uses $http to get JSON from the Grails controller to display Grails server topics within Angular.

 The indexController opens indexedDB, gets all the topics, and makes them available to the view by adding the list, "topics", to $scope.
 The view uses the ng-repeat attribute to list the topics.